rasmus-kirk/halo-accumulation/report/report.md

 conjecture that the failure of the extractor does not lead to any real-world attack, thus still achieving constant proof sizes, but with an additional security assumption added.

+[^NARK]: Technically it's a NARK since verification may be linear.

 ## The Implementation